maurot0p/PROJECT-CV-APPLICATION/README.md

-React app that allows users to create a CV/Resume for themselves
+A React app that allows users to create a CV/Resume for themselves.
+This project is part of The Odin Project course on ReactJS located here: https://www.theodinproject.com/courses/javascript/lessons/cv-application